If you made any changes in Pure these will be visible here soon.

 Muslim identities: my recent 'Revisiting the Asian gang ' project explored the changing role of religion amongst young South Asian Muslims in Britain.
 I have also worked with Runnymede and other academics on the emergence of Muslim identities and activism, as for example in The New Muslims collection and the Muslim Multicultures film.
 I also contributed to Runnymede's 2017 collection 'Islamophobia: Still a Challenge for us all'.

 South Asian migration and diaspora: between 2006 and 2009 I undertook research on issues of Bengali Muslim migration, diaspora and identity with a colleague at Cambridge University, Professor Joya Chatterji, titled 'The Bengal Diaspora '.
-This was published in 2016 as 'The Bengal Diaspora: Rethinking Muslim Migration' (Routledge 2016).
+This was published in 2016 as 'The Bengal Diaspora: Rethinking Muslim Migration' (Routledge).
 We have also published a number of articles from this research.

 Oral history: The Bengal diaspora research was a three year project, funded by the AHRC, which explored migration and settlement within and from the Indian state of Bengal in the period after Partition.
 The project was focused on migrants in India, Bangladesh and Britain and used oral histories to explore diaspora 'from below '.

 Project findings were developed, in collaboration with the Runnymede Trust, into a website for schoolchildren – Banglastories (www.banglastories.org)- and formed the basis of two schools ' oral history projects, 'Making Community Histories ' and 'History Lessons ' (www.makinghistories.org.uk).
 Most recently, we collaborated on a third AHRC project, which worked with over 70 historians, museums and archives to produce a website supporting the teaching of migration in schools (www.ourmigrationstory.org).
 This website was awarded the Community Integration Award for research in 2017, and the Royal Historical Society Public History Prize (online resource) in 2018.
+We also received the Guardian University Award for Research Impact in 2019.

 See also Publications